 The pass is at 4885m (my Garmin); 4905m (Jordans).
 The next two images show some of the final terrain we covered to get there.
 Once there, we found the usual stone cairn (laptse is the local term) and the strings of prayer flags.
 As for the spectacular mountain views – not so much.
 During the three hours that it had taken us to get there, the clouds have moved in and covered the nearby peaks that would dazzle on a clear day.

 Our 800-meter ascent from the river floor done, the day’s hard work was replaced by an undulating trail that went up and down but never by more than 100 meters or so until we got to our 4900-meter campsite on a high alpine plateau.
-The satellite image below conveys some of the difference between morning and afternoon.
+The satellite image below conveys some of the differences between morning and afternoon.

-Along the way we got some beguiling but never quite revealed views of striking peaks to the east and north.
+Along the way, we got some beguiling but never quite revealed views of striking peaks to the east and north.

-Somewhere within a half-hour after leaving the pass, we stopped for lunch.
+Within a half-hour after leaving the pass, we stopped for lunch.
 The eye-popping blue of the trumpet-shaped flowers of the gentian plant caught my eye on the edge of the meadow where we had stopped.
 While we sipped on our post-lunch tea, the tent crew came by with a dozen of our pack horses.
 We would find most of our tents up when we got there a couple of hours later!

-By 4 we were at our Narethang camapsite.
+By 4 we were at our Narethang campsite.
 For the second day in a row, I forgot to take some pix of the camp as we walked into it.
 Here is one from the next morning –

 Coming up – the most spectacular day of the trek so far with some incredible WOW moments as we walked into one stupendous view after another.